pradelson95/pradelson95/README.md

 <h1 align="center">Hi 👋, I'm Pradelson</h1>
 <h3 align="center">A passionate developer from Dominican Republic</h3>

-## My Journey in the World of Programming 🚀
+## My Brief Story 🚀

-Ever since I was young, I've always had an innate curiosity for unraveling how things worked in the digital world that surrounds us.
-Some classmates from school encouraged and motivated me to study programming.
-As I grew up, my curiosity transformed into a burning passion for programming and technology.

-Thank you for being a part of my journey in the programming world.
-Code continues to be my canvas, and the world, my technological oyster to explore! 💻🌟
+Hello!
+I'm pradelson, a passionate software developer.
+My journey in the programming world began when some classmates in school motivated me to study programming.
+Several days later, I was thinking about the amazing things I could create, so I started diving deeper into it.

+Since then, I've been immersed in the exciting world of technology.
+I've had the opportunity to work on various projects, from web applications to desktop applications.
+Each challenge has allowed me to learn and grow as a developer.

+Let's create amazing things together!

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=pradelson95&label=Profile%20views&color=0e75b6&style=flat" alt="pradelson95" /> </p>